 Looking for an efficient way to convert your images to WebP and…

 If you have many large, unoptimized images, they can take up a ton of space on your server.
-This can be a real problem at certain hosts, as you’ll see limits as low as 5 GB or 10 GB on the entry-level tiers of some hosts (especially in the managed WordPress hosting space).
+This can be a real problem for certain hosts, as you’ll see limits as low as 5 GB or 10 GB on the entry-level tiers of some hosts (especially in the managed WordPress hosting space).

 1. Resize Image Dimensions